m4n0b0dy/Doom/.ipynb_checkpoints/README_checked_old.md

 This plots the colorized verse using html and css.
 It automatically creates the web based code and prints it out.
 It also stores the html file to pull up in another tab

 ATTRIBUTES\
-verse_graph.base_html: html (with css built in) breakdown of every word word in a verse and colored accordingly \
+verse_graph.base_html: html (with css built in) breakdown of every word in a verse and colored accordingly \

 Congrats on making it to the end!
 Didn't think anyone would TBH.
 Go color some verses!